The 2022-23 NCAA men’s college basketball season is set to kick-off with 131 Canadian players on opening day rosters.

 2022-23 Canadian NCAA men’s basketball list – (Subscribers Only)

 2022-23 NCAA men’s basketball stats tracker

 Follow all the action and stay up to date with our industry leading 2022-23 NCAA stats tracker leaderboard.

 Top cities include Toronto with twenty-two (22) players, Montreal with twenty-one (21), twelve from Brampton, seven from Mississauga and Ottawa with four.
 Overall, a total of 58 players or 44% percent of the players call the Greater Toronto Area (GTA) home.

 Provincial breakdown & analysis

-The interesting development is Quebec’s increasing influence on college basketball, with nearly 22.4% percent of the players.
+The interesting development is Quebec’s increasing influence on college basketball.
+Nearly 22.4% percent of the Canadian players playing NCAA division I basketball.
 That number is up from 18.8 percent during the 2020-21 season.
-Alberta also continues to rise as more players come from the western province.
+Alberta also continues to rise as more players come from the western provinces.

 Since COVID-19, keeping track of players’ NCAA eligibility has been nothing short of a nightmare.
 Student-athletes retained their year of eligibility from the NCAA regardless of participation in the 2020-21 season.

-Various schools have adopted different ways of reporting a player’s experience, some have added the extra covid year, while others excluded it.
+Various schools have adopted different ways of reporting a player’s experience, some have added the extra COVID-year, while others have excluded it.

 The American East conference has the most Canadian players with 14.
 Followed by the Pac-12 with nine players.
-Thirty-five (35) players are in power five conferences, playing on high-major teams.
+Thirty-four (34) players are in power five conferences, playing on high-major teams.